kubermatic/docs/content/kubermatic/v2.14/advanced/service_account/_index.en.md

 ### Service Accounts

-Service accounts allow using a long-lived token that you can use to authenticate with Kubermatic API.
+Service accounts allow using a long-lived token that you can use to authenticate with Kubermatic Kubernetes Platform(KKP) API.

-A service account is a special type of user account that belongs to the Kubermatic project, instead of an individual end user.
-Your project resources assume the identity of the service account to call Kubermatic APIs, so that the users are not directly involved.
-A service account has JWT token which is used to authenticate to Kubermatic API.
+A service account is a special type of user account that belongs to the KKP project, instead of an individual end user.
+Your project resources assume the identity of the service account to call KKP APIs, so that the users are not directly involved.
+A service account has JWT token which is used to authenticate to KKP API.
 The JWT token by default expires after 3 years.

 ## Core Concept